 Thank you to all who attended the first Winchester Urban Village workshop.
 If you were unable to attend please review the

-At Workshop #2, city staff will present and receive feedback on preliminary Urban Village concepts and recommendations including: the overall vision; guiding principles; urban design framework; land use plan; public open spaces, and public art.
-The tentative time for workshop 2 will be in early June/August 2016.
+On September 1, 2016, city staff presented and received feedback on preliminary Urban Village concepts and recommendations including: urban design framework; land use plan; streetscape and circulation concepts; and. public open spaces, and public art.
+Over 190 community members participated in this workshop.